lexalium/stepped-form/README.md

         $builder,
         $dispatcher,
         new SimpleEntityCopy(),
-        $sessionStorage, // default value is `NullSessionStorage
+        $sessionControl, // default storage for session control is NullSessionStorage );
-    );
     ```